Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/Updates.md

 * No need to use `pokelog`, after catching every new pokemon, anymore.
 The selfbot will take care of that automatically.
 * Fixed bugs in display of Whitelists and Blacklists.
 * Other minor improvements.

+**14 May 2018**
+* [Breaking] Fixed the autocatcher.
+It is now a few seconds slower than before but it works.
+This was a result of PokeCord's update.
+* Fixed a small bug in autologging.